-Segments are the key to personalization and merchandising with Content Server Engage.
-When you are using recommendations and promotions on your site pages, the content or products displayed on a site page are dependent on the segments that the visitor qualifies for.
+Segments are the key to personalization and merchandising with Engage.
 You, as a marketer, create the visitor segments that the site pages depend on because you know which merchandising messages should be associated with specific visitor segments.

-When database or site administrators create a database query, they specify parameters that a database record must match in order to be included in the results of the query.
-When you build a segment, you specify filtering criteria that a visitor must match in order to be included as a member of that segment.
+When you create a segment, you specify filtering criteria that a visitor must match in order to be included as a member of that segment.
+This is comparable to when database or site administrators create a database query, and they specify parameters that a database record must match in order to be included in the results of the query.